 Should Artists Have a Blog?
 Final Thoughts

 Starting an art blog can be a great way to showcase your work, expand your online presence, and connect with your fans, art lovers, and fellow artists.
-However, it does require a lot of time and dedication to publish content consistently.
+However, it requires a great deal of time and dedication to publish content consistently.

 For those who have the staying power, there are potentially rich rewards.
 Not only selling your art prints, but online courses, and digital downloads too.
 Artists can turn their blogs into a very profitable business.

-Ultimately, an art blog can be a wonderful way to share your passion with the world and grow both personally and professionally as an artist.
+Ultimately, an art blog can be a wonderful way to share your passion with the world but do it with your eyes open.

 If you want to make a living with your art, why not copy what I did?